اثيوبيا تنجح بإنتاج الكهرباء من سد النهضة اليوم

 How is Eritrea involved?

-Eritrea quickly joined the war on the side of Ethiopia’s central government, firing artillery across the border then sending troops into Tigray, and
+Eritrea quickly joined the war on the side of Ethiopia’s central government, firing artillery across the border then sending troops into Tigray, and many of the worst abuses in the region have been blamed on Eritrean soldiers.

 In November the T.P.L.F. said it had fired rockets at major airports in Eritrea, as well as the Amhara region of Ethiopia.